LLC Operating Agreements for Beginners

 You would use the LLC operating agreement when starting a new LLC to define its operations.
 If you already have an LLC set up, an operating agreement allows you to outline information about its operations.

 Common Provisions in LLC Operating Agreements

-Make Sure To Work With a Good Attorney When Drafting Operating Agreement
+Work With a Good Attorney When Drafting Operating Agreement

+Work with the best, most qualified lawyer you can find.
 Small details in the wording or structure of the firm can mean the difference between a peaceful, low-stress resolution and a multi-year extended battle that drains time, money, and goodwill.
 The more Machiavellian can even structure their LLC operating agreements to protect the family against unforeseen family strife by turning the firm into a weapon against outsiders.

 A financial advisor once had a client who left his owned portion of the family holding company to his mistress and did so in a way that the other members, his children, couldn't block the transfer.
 Instead, as the controlling members, they removed the provision in the LLC operating agreement requiring annual tax distributions.
 Each of the kids was financially independent and could afford to pay any tax bills they received.